5.8 Emeriti Plan

 You will be eligible for the Emeriti Health Insurance Plan Options and the Emeriti Reimbursement Benefit if you satisfy the criteria for Retirement Eligibility under the Plan.
 You have met these criteria if you have attained age 59½ or over while employed by the College with at least 10 years of continuous service or age 65 with at least 5 years of continuous service.
 You also satisfy Retirement Eligibility if you become permanently disabled during active service and receive a disability determination letter from Social Security.

 Having met the criteria for Retirement Eligibility, you will be able to enroll in the Emeriti Health Insurance following termination of service with the College, attaining age 65, and enrolling in Medicare Part A and B. The insurance portion of the Plan is effective on July 1, 2007.
-If your spouse is also age 65 or older and enrolled in Medicare Part A and B, they may also enroll when you do in the same Emeriti Health Insurance Plan Option you have elected.
+If your spouse is also age 65 or older and enrolled in Medicare Part A and B, he/she may also enroll when you do in the same Emeriti Health Insurance Plan Option you have elected.
 If your spouse or eligible children are not Medicare-eligible, they can enroll in Emeriti's pre-65 Health Insurance Plan Options when you enroll.
 You will also be able to utilize the Emeriti Reimbursement Benefit to pay for any qualified out-of-pocket medical expenses, including other health insurance, after termination with the College.
 All of the Emeriti Health Account assets from both your Employer's contributions and your own contributions can be used to pay for these benefits.

 If you cease employment with the College without having met the College's criteria for Retirement Eligibility, you will not be able to enroll in the Emeriti Health Insurance Plan Options.
 With respect to tax-free use of the Health Account assets for retirement health expenses, different rules will apply for Employer contributions and your own contributions.
 If you have been employed by the College for at least ten years, you will be able, starting at age 55, to use the value of the Employer's Contributions to pay for qualified out-of-pocket medical expenses, including other health insurance, through the Emeriti Reimbursement Benefit.
 If you had not satisfied this minimal service requirement, the Health Account assets from Employer Contributions will be forfeited.
 You will always have the right to use all of your own contributions and earnings, starting at age 55, to pay for qualified out-of-pocket medical expenses, including other health insurance, through the Emeriti Reimbursement Benefit.
 You may also continue to make personal, after-tax contributions into your Emeriti Health Account after you leave the College or even after you retire.